benbalter/benbalter.github.com/_posts/2021-09-01-how-i-re-over-engineered-my-home-network.md

 At first, the added complexity might feel counter intuitive for what seems like a straightforward service management problem, but there are a number of notable advantages to using Docker here:

 * **Install without drama** - The standard install process for most projects is to follow the documentation until the instructions inevitably fail and then to paste random commands from the internet in to console until it inexplicably works.
 With Docker, I'm essentially outsourcing dependency and configuration management (through standardized build processes and pre-compiled images) to the projects' maintainers who know infinitely more about the ecosystem than I ever will.[^1]
 * **Isolation** - Docker isolates process from one another through defined compute, memory, and networking interfaces, which adds an additional layer of security and predictability.
 A vulnerability, bug, or misconfiguration in one service is less likely to affect another service if applications can only interact with one another through well-defined and well-understood paths.
-Think micro-services vs. monolith.
+Think microservices vs. monolith.
 * **Trusted underlying system** - Docker allows me to make the bare minimum changes to the base image.
 This is especially valuable when it comes to experimentation (for example, test whether I should use `unbound` instead of `cloudflared`?), being able to quickly and easily clean up short-lived containers without worrying if I unintentionally modified something of consequence or left behind unnecessary cruft.

 #### AdGuard Home `docker-compose.yml` file